|Nutrition Facts (per serving)|

 Whole garlic cloves roast with the carrots, giving the hummus a delicious garlic flavor that won't linger on your breath.
 The chickpeas are simmered while the carrots cook in the oven.
 Simmering the beans with baking soda makes peeling them unnecessary and leads to ultra-creamy dip.
 Serve with warm pita triangles or pita chips.

-- Garnish: Fresh parsley and/or cilantro, sesame seeds, olive oil
+Fresh parsley, cilantro, sesame seeds, olive oil, for garnish

 Gather the ingredients.
 Preheat the oven to 400 F.